passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

 The app will present you with three buttons:

-- `Connect`: use this to connect your Ethereum wallet to the app
+- `Connect`: use this to connect your Ethereum wallet to the app.
 - `Check Ethereum Activity`: clicking this button will check your Ethereum activity score.
-If it is above a threshold then you will see a notice of success - you may proceed to access some gated content!
-If you do not meet the threshold you will be denied access and directed to check your Passport score instead.
+If it is above a threshold then you will see a notice of success - you may proceed to access the protected content!
+If you do not meet the threshold you will be denied access and directed to check your Passport unique humanity score (Stamp-based) instead.
-- `Check passport score`: clicking this button checks your passport score on the passport API.
-If your score is above a threshold then you will be allowed to proceed to some gated content!
+- `Check Passport score`: clicking this button checks your Passport score on the Passport API.
+If your score is above a threshold then you will be allowed to proceed to the protected content!

 ## Getting started